How Many Home Care Packages Are There in Australia?

 3. Additional fees

-The basic daily fee is the same for anyone who applies because it's determined by the Australian government.
+The basic daily fee is the same for anyone who applies because it's determined by the Australian Government.

-An income-tested care fee is means-tested.
 It determines if you need to make a contribution and, if so, how much.
 There are annual and lifetime limits on how much you will be expected to pay.

 Additional fees cover any extra care or services that are not covered by your Home Care Package.